TALHAA23/intelligent-react-components/public/instructions/examples/common/common_databaseOperation.supabase.md

 #### Connection

-This subsection contains examples for establishing a connection to Firebase and Supabase databases.
+This subsection contains examples for establishing a connection to Supabase.
 Error handling and console logging are expected.
 Connection details are accessed via environment variables, following the instructions in `supportingProps.database.envGuide`.

-#### Database Type: Supabase

 **Description:** This example demonstrates establishing a connection to Supabase and inserting data into a table.